jaki-w/pizza-parlour/README.md

 ## Legal

+_Copyright(c) 2020 Jaki Widby
-_This project is licensed under the MIT license.
+_This webpage is licensed under the MIT license.